cloudblog004/fantasticfoodies/content/en/posts/2993-steps-to-prepare-favorite-cajun-chicken-pasta.md

 1. Make ready 1 box pasta (we like penne)

-Cajun Chicken Pasta — Grilled chicken, a creamy Alfredo-style sauce, &amp; plenty of sauteed veggies, all seasoned with a spicy cajun seasoning!
+Cajun Chicken Pasta — Grilled chicken, a creamy Alfredo-style sauce, & plenty of sauteed veggies, all seasoned with a spicy cajun seasoning!
 Cajun Chicken Pasta Penne with fresh homemade seasoning, is a delicious, slightly spicy and totally flavorful dinner, saturated in garlic cream sauce and perfect for a filling dish.
 This pasta tastes just like the real thing and it is so easy to make in the comfort of your own kitchen.
 Place chicken breasts in a resealable plastic bag and sprinkle in cajun seasoning.

 <!--inarticleads2-->